Panic Disorder Treatment

 - Financial problems

-If you are struggling with a panic disorder and substance abuse, finding a dual-diagnosis treatment center that specializes in addressing both conditions at the same time is the best way to manage symptoms and reach long-term recovery.
+If you are struggling with a panic disorder and substance abuse, finding a facility that specializes in addressing both conditions at the same time is the best way to manage symptoms and reach long-term recovery.
 Without professional help, it is extremely difficult to treat a panic disorder with co-occurring substance abuse, and continued substance use will only worsen symptoms that are already causing distress.

 - Intensive Outpatient Program (IOP): Our IOP program offers a high level of care while also retaining a flexible structure that allows a high level of treatment customization.
 This program can suit anyone’s schedule, as it is 9 hours per week with sessions available during the day and evenings.